Maine Cottage

 Maine Cottage is a privately held American furniture company specializing in high-end coastal cottage style furniture.
 Their product line includes painted solid wood, wicker and upholstered furniture.
 Customers can customize their furniture by selecting from exclusive paint colors and signature fabric patterns.

-Started in Yarmouth, Maine in the United States, the operation is now fully run and operated out of Annapolis, Maryland.
+Originally started in Yarmouth, Maine in the United States, the operation is operated out of Annapolis, Maryland.
 Their products ship worldwide, and are available online and through a direct mail catalog.

 History

 The company was founded in 1988 by Peter Bass and artist Carol Bass.
 It was originally located in Yarmouth, Maine in a restored cannery on the Royal River.
 Bass is the great-grandson of Wilton, Maine shoe maker G.H.
 Bass.

 Maine Cottage was the first company to offer American Country, Early Shaker, and Mid Century Modern-inspired painted wood furniture in a multitude of original colors.
 The idea originated with artist Carol Bass painting and selling "found" pieces of cottage furniture.
-The company then began to design furniture and paint its own custom pieces.
-Maine Cottage expanded its product line with the introduction of their textile line in 2000, producing colorful whimsical patterns for use on their nostalgic upholstery and wicker furniture lines.